gitlabhq/gitlabhq/doc/raketasks/backup_restore.md

 > **Note:**
 If you fail to restore this encryption key file along with the application data backup, users with two-factor authentication enabled and GitLab Runners will lose access to your GitLab server.
-In addition, accessing any projects with encrypted data will result in 500 errors.
+In addition, accessing any projects with encrypted data, such as CI secret variables, [ssh host keys for mirrored projects] or imported projects and deploy tokens will result in 500 errors.

 Depending on your case, you might want to run the restore command with one or more of the following options: